The Charitable Trust

 London Building Crafts College in Stratford

 The Building Crafts College was founded in 1893 by the Carpenters’ Company as the Trades Training School has a long tradition of excellence in Building Crafts and conservation.
-Today, the College is constituted as an Educational Charity and is governed and financially supported by the Worshipful Company of Carpenters
+Today, the College is constituted as an Educational Charity and is governed and financially supported by the Worshipful Company of Carpenters.

-The Charitable Trust supports the important work of the college in providing prizes in Joinery and Woodcarving.
-The college is also the home of the Annual Joiners Craft Competition and provides a number of competitors each year.
+The Charitable Trust supports the important work of the College in providing prizes in Joinery and Woodcarving.
+The College is also the home of the Annual Joiners Craft Competition and provides a number of competitors each year.

-City and Guilds Art School in Kensington
+City and Guilds Art School in Kennington

 Founded in 1854 as the Lambeth School of Art,the City and Guilds of London Art School is a small specialist art college located in central London, It is an independent, not-for-profit charity, and is one of the country's longest established art schools.

 The School offers courses ranging from art and design Foundation, through to BA (Hons) undergraduate degrees and MA postgraduate courses in fine art and conservation.